 Surprisingly, the lifetime ISA is completely different, it can help you build up savings for your first home or save for later in life.
 As a Mortgage Broker in Manchester, we are going to show how the Lifetime ISA can help you buy a home as a First Time Buyer in Manchester.

 The Lifetime ISA is a government-led scheme that helps First Time Buyers raise money for their first home or people wanting to save for later in life.
 ISA stands for Independent Savings Account, so the Lifetime ISA works exactly how it sounds, it’s a savings account and the best thing is that your money grows tax-free.

-Even if you save £60 a month (£720 a year), you will recieve a £180 free bonus from the goverment.
+Even if you save £60 a month (£720 a year), you will receive a £180 free bonus from the government.
 You should know that once the money is inside of the savings account, it cannot be withdrawn without a fee.

 You can use your Lifetime ISA savings to purchase your first home.
 This has to be your first purchase, it does not affect you if you’re currently renting.
 If you want to withdraw from the Lifetime ISA without using it to purchase your home, you’re going to have to face a 25% withdrawal charge.
 This is why you have to be careful of how much you’re putting into it.

 As a Mortgage Broker in Manchester, we recommend looking at the Lifetime ISA when you are struggling to afford your deposit or you are planning to buy your first home within the next 5 years or more.
 You can keep building up your ISA until you want to withdraw the funds for your property purchase.

 We only see clients who are using the ISA as their deposit for their first home.
 So if you are wanting to save for later in life, you can find more information here on the government’s official webpage: https://www.gov.uk/lifetime-isa.